gjbex/Python-for-HPC/docs/README.md

 If you plan to do Python programming in a Linux or HPC environment you should be familiar with these as well.

+To follow along hands-on, you need
+* laptop or desktop with internet access.
+* a system set up so you can connect to an HPC system, an account on an HPC system (e.g., VSC, CECI, ...), compute credits if that is required to run jobs on the HPC system if you want to use an HPC system;
+* a Python environment that can run Jupyter Lab if you want to use your own system;
+* access to Google Colaboratory if you prefer not to install software.

 ## Level